Justin-Credible/hld-save-transfer/readme.md

 I've tested this tool on Windows 10 and Mac OS 10.11.3 (my specific use case was moving my save from my Windows machine to my Mac).

-It should work on Linux too, but I haven't tested it there.
+It has been reported to work on Linux too (when moving from Linux to MacOS).

 ## Save Format